ciph3red/Act1/Act1-Todolist/README.md

    The backend API will be available at `http://localhost:3001`

    **Success Indicators**:
-   - Console shows "Task Manager Backend running on port 3001"
+   - Console shows "To-do List Backend running on port 3001"
    - Database tables are automatically created
    - No error messages in the console